 The CK or CPK isoenzyme test is used to diagnose myocardial infarction (MI).
 Three fractions normally may be found, each an isoenzyme:

-• MB is the myocardial fraction associated with MI and occurs in certain other states.
-MB can be used in estimation of infarct size.
+- MB is the myocardial fraction associated with MI and occurs in certain other states.
+MB can be used in the estimation of infarct size.

 MB increases have been reported with entities that cause damage to the myocardium, such as myocarditis, some instances of cardiomyopathy, and with extensive rhabdomyolysis, Duchenne muscular dystrophy, malignant hyperthermia, polymyositis, dermatomyositis, mixed connective tissue disease, myoglobinemia, Rocky Mountain spotted fever, Reye syndrome, and rarely in rheumatoid arthritis with high titer RF.2 CK-MB does not generally abruptly rise and fall in such nonacute MI settings, as it does in acute myocardial infarct (AMI).